Move to low-fat or fat-free dairy milk or yogurt (or lactose-free dairy or fortified soy versions).

 2 ounces Queso fresco

 Why is it important to eat or drink dairy?

 Eating or drinking dairy products offers health benefits, like building and maintaining strong bones.
 Dairy Group foods provide nutrients that are vital for the health and maintenance of the body.
 These nutrients include calcium, potassium, vitamin D, and protein.

 Calcium is used for building bones and teeth.
 It also helps you maintain bone strength as you grow older.
 Dairy products are the main source of calcium in many American diets.

 Many people do not get enough potassium.
 Diets rich in potassium may help to maintain healthy blood pressure.
 Dairy products, especially dairy milk and yogurt, and fortified soy milk, provide potassium.

-- Improve bone health especially in children and adolescents, when bone mass is being built.
+- Improve bone health, especially in children and adolescents when bone mass is being built.

-There are calcium choices for those who do not consume dairy products, though they are not part of the Dairy Group.
+There are calcium choices for those who do not eat or drink dairy products.
+However, these are not part of the Dairy Group.